Hella (company): Products and services

 The main businesses of Hella can be divided into three segments: Automotive, Aftermarket, and Special Applications.
 The Automotive Segment consists of the development, production, and marketing of lighting and electronic components and systems both for vehicle manufacturers and for other suppliers.
 In the Aftermarket Segment, the company develops, produces, and markets products for the independent aftermarket and for garages.
 The Special Applications Segment serves target groups ranging from the producers of construction machinery through boat builders right up to municipalities and energy suppliers by providing them with innovative lighting and electronic products.

 In the lighting division, Hella develops and manufactures headlamps, rear lamps, and interior lighting.
 Recent innovations include headlights that adapt to the prevailing driving and weather situations.
 Headlamps with LEDs as light sources for low beam and high beam are already produced in series.
 An example would be the beams in the Cadillac Escalade Platinum.
-As daytime running lights, they are in many middle- and upper-class vehicles, often voted as standard.
+As daytime running lights, they are in many middle- and upper-class vehicles, often included as standard.

 Systems to increase efficiency and safety and comfort systems dominate the electronic product portfolio.
 These include Data-enabled electronic control units and roof modules as complex light-electronic modules, as well as Vehicle access and driving authorization.
 Modules for power management to optimise the energy balance of the electrical system and improve the battery charge balance.
 Innovation and growth areas are electronic driver assistance systems.
 With infrared (lidar), 24-GHz radar and camera, and ultrasonic sensors, Hella offers here a technology portfolio and the corresponding series experience.
 Another important business segment is electronic components such as position sensors, actuators, vacuum pumps, and wash water systems.